-There are two forms of tooth extraction: simple and surgical.
+There are two forms of tooth removal: simple extractions and surgical tooth extractions.

 Simple extractions are performed on teeth that can be seen in the mouth and that do not require sectioning the tooth or incising the gum tissue for removal.
 These extractions are performed on teeth that must be removed due to extensive decay or injury, or even orthodontic treatment, and are usually performed under a local anesthetic.
 During this procedure, the doctor will grasp the tooth with forceps and loosen it by moving the instrument back and forth until the supporting structures widen enough to allow the removal of the tooth.

 Surgical extractions are performed on teeth that have broken off at the gum line, have not yet come in, or those that cannot be easily extracted.
 To remove the tooth, the doctor will have to cut and pull back the gums, which allows access to the area.
 This is necessary for visibility, so that we can see the tooth that needs to be removed.
 Surgical extractions are usually performed under local anesthesia but a general anesthesia is sometimes preferred, especially for wisdom teeth extractions.